 All you have to do to take advantage of this service is to provide WarmlyYours with a sketch of the project that includes dimensions and other relevant information, like where power will be most readily accessible.

-The thinness of an electrical snow melting system means it has a minimal impact on the overall depth of the ramp.
-These snow melting systems can be used not only with concrete, but also with a variety of different surface types, like pavers and asphalt.
+The thinness of an electrical snow melting system (1/4” for cables) means it has a minimal impact on the overall depth of the accessibility ramp.
+These electrically heated snow melting systems can be used not only with concrete or pavers, but also with asphalt (common for driveway applications).

-Each surface type will have a different cross section with suggested depths, check out our Snow Melting & Slab Heating Application Cross Sections guide for more details.
+Each surface type will have a different cross section with suggested depths.

 For a snow melting system to function properly, it must be located 2-3” from the finished surface throughout the entire heated area.
 This means you’ll want to make sure that your snow melting system will be installed in such a way that it matches the slope of your ramp.